autopi-io/documentation/docs/cloud/fleet/trips/automatic-trip-exports.md

 This will return a new task object, and using the task id you can retrieve the result using the above mentioned `tasks/ID/result/` endpoint, when the task has completed.

-## Manually retrieving trip-export task results
+## Manually Retrieving Trip Export Task Results

 To retrieve the exported data, you can retrieve a list of the tasks, and get the task ids from there.